ssarag/Data-Analysis-and-Visualization-with-SQL-and-PowerBI/README.md

 # Files
+1. SQL queries and results: Sleep_Health_and_lifestyle_dataAnalysis.sql  and Data Analysis with SQL.pdf
+2. PowerBI visualization: health_data_analysis.pdf
+3. PowerBI interactive dashboard: health.pbit

 ** Since web embedding is restricted in the free Power BI account, a downloadable PDF of the interactive dashboard has been provided.
-To explore the full interactivity, kindly download the file and view it within Power BI.
+To explore the full interactivity, kindly download the health.pbit and view it within Power BI.